Car Insurance in Hamilton

 Are student drivers more expensive to insure in Hamilton?

 Yes.
 With the University of Waikato in Hamilton, many families insure student drivers.
-Young drivers (under 25) typically pay 50-100% more than experienced drivers.
+Young drivers (under 25) typically pay considerably more than experienced drivers.
 Consider adding students to family policies rather than separate policies, completing defensive driving courses, and choosing vehicles with good safety ratings to reduce costs.

 Ready to Compare Hamilton Car Insurance?